 Considerations for a financial wellness program

 Financial wellness benefits, just like other workplace benefits, aren’t one-size-fits-all.
-The right program is one tailored to your employees’ varied needs.
+The right program is tailored to your employees’ varied needs.
 This looks different for each generation within your workforce, as well as other distinct life experiences such as growing their family or gearing up for retirement.

 Data availability: Employers could look at key predictive indicators of top employee financial concerns.
-This could include reviewing data about retirement plan contributions and withdrawals, or even distributing surveys to gain a sense of your employees’ financial wellness needs before selecting an appropriate program.
+This could include reviewing data about retirement plan contributions and withdrawals, or even distributing surveys to gain a sense of employees’ financial wellness needs before selecting an appropriate program.

 Employee engagement: A program is only effective if employees know it exists and use it.
 Providers should offer you plenty of support to boost employee engagement, so you and your staff get as much out of your program as possible.